 - Provide education around treatment options and clinical trial availability.

-Meet Your Oncology Nurse Navigator
+Meet Your Oncology Nurse Navigators

 Kim Gardner, RN, MSN, ACNP-BC, has over 20 years of nursing experience.
 She completed her Bachelor of Science and Master of Science degrees in nursing from Virginia Commonwealth University.
 She holds a certification from the American Nurses Credentialing Center as an acute care nurse practitioner.
 She spent most of her career in emergency medicine and cardiology before transitioning to oncology in 2014 to lead the lung cancer program.